strubell/11-767/labs/lab2-benchmarking/lab2-benchmarking.md

     Best practice is to not include the first pass in timing, since it may include data loading, caching, etc.* and to report the mean and standard deviation of *k* repetitions.
 For the purposes of this lab, *k*=10 is reasonable.
 (If standard deviation is high, you may want to run more repetitions.
 If it is low, you might be able to get away with fewer repetitions.)

     For more information on `timeit` and measuring elapsed time in Python, you may want to refer to [this Stack Overflow post](https://stackoverflow.com/questions/7370801/how-to-measure-elapsed-time-in-python).
-2. Repeat this, but try varying one of: batch size, input size, other.
+2. Repeat this, varying one of: batch size, input size, other.
 Plot the results (sorry this isn't a notebook):
    ```
    import matplotlib.pyplot as plt